 The trustees have examined the charity's requirements for reserves in light of the main risks to the Charity.
 Considering such factors as requiring funds for unforeseen emergency or other unexpected needs, uncertainty regarding renewal of existing grants and the requirement to cover necessary expenditures in advance of receipt of income, the Trustees have established a policy whereby the organisations reserves should be between three and six months of the Charity's general running costs.
-At 31st March 2021, BOSP held reserves of £157,283, which approximates to 4.4 months' general running costs.
+As at 31st March 2022, BOSP held free reserves of £186,660, which approximates to 5 months' general running costs.
 On this basis, the Trustees believe that the reserves will enable the Charity to sustain optimal levels of service delivery and meet financial commitments when due.

-To provide for future developments which cannot be met from future income, the trustees have designated $\pounds 57,000$ of unrestricted funds towards the costs of a replacement minibus, new premises, a sensory room and IT.
+To provide for future developments which cannot be met from future income, the trustees have designated £44,000 of unrestricted funds towards the costs of a new premises, IT, and essential service development.

 The trustees have reviewed the consequences of COVID-19 and other events and conditions on the operational and financial performance of the Charity.
-Although there remains some uncertainty, the latest UK Government Planning Scenarios regarding COVID-19 do not envisage a further "lock down" of the type experienced during 2020, which necessitated the temporary cessation of some of our services and fundraising activities.
+Although there remains a lot of uncertainty around funding, especially from local Government, the latest UK Government Planning Scenarios regarding COVID-19 do not envisage a further "lock down" of the type experienced during 2020, which necessitated the temporary cessation of some of our services and fundraising activities.

-Donations and corporate support are the income streams that are most uncertain in the present environment; however we continue to be optimistic following the success of our virtual community events and our successful application for grants from new funders.
+Donations and corporate support are the income streams that are most uncertain in the present environment; however, we continue to be optimistic following the success of our virtual community events and our successful application for grants from new funders.